bmstu-iu9/refal-5-lambda/docs/2-intro.en.md

 “sugar” will be told about later.

 Thirdly, the actual implementation of Refal-5λ is not locked unlike many other REFAL implementations.
-It means that  the programmer is not constrained by some “embedded” language functions, embedded interface with C++ language allows the programmer to implement and use functionality in their programs on Refal, that absent in the standard library – work with networks, with databases, windows interface and so on.
+It means that  the programmer is not limited to certain built-in language functions, embedded interface with C++ language allows the programmer to implement and use functionality in their programs on Refal, that absent in the standard library – work with networks, with databases, windows interface and so on.
 As well as C/C++ languages allow you to insert